NTUEE-ESLab/2019-AirHockey/STM32L475VG/ble/README.md

 ## How to Install
 * Copy(replace) the files in `mbed-os` directory into `mbed-os-example-ble-HeartRate/mbed-os/features/FEATURE_BLE/`
 * Move `main.cpp` and `MyService.h` into project
-* Compile and write into two boards
+* Compile and write into two boards (remember to give two boards different PLAYER values (0 or 1)!)
 * Execute `main.py` in `2019-AirHockey/RPi/`
 ```$ sudo python3 main.py```
 * Enjoy the game!